jochenseeber/redmine_workflow_extensions/README.md

 Features
 --------

-* Record close date of an issue and provider a filter for it
+* Record close date of an issue and provide a filter for it

 Installation and Setup
 ----------------------